-Risk assessment for COVID-19
+Mass gathering risk assessment for COVID-19: addendum for sporting events

-The questions below will enable OCs to review the additional considerations specific to sports, and thus inform their risk assessment of COVID-19 associated with their Event.
-This will help OCs understand and manage any additional risk from COVID-19.
+The questions below will enable sport event organizers to review the additional considerations specific to sporting events involving mass gatherings, and thus inform their risk assessment of COVID-19 associated with the event.
+This will help organizers to understand and manage any additional risk from COVID-19.